 Description: This intensive course will have the student organize and expand grammar and vocabulary learned in levels 1 and 2.
 The student will communicate ideas verbally and in written form and comprehend the spoken and written language in accordance with checkpoint B of the NYS Board of Regents standards.
 Students interact with one another and the teacher in Spanish.
 Samples of Spanish and Latin American literature are introduced in preparation for continuing in an advanced level of Spanish upon completion of this course.
 Students need to show the ability to work independently and a strong work ethic in their previous course.
+Students take the NYS checkpoint B exam at the conclusion of Spanish 3.

-Course Name/#: Spanish 3 - 206 Grade Level: 10/11 Course Status: Elective Course Level: Regents Credit: 1 Multiplier: 1.00 Prerequisite: Successful completion of Spanish 2 curriculum.
+Course Name/#: Spanish 3 - 206 Grade Level: 10/11 Course Status: Elective Course Level: Regents Credit: 1 Multiplier: 1.00

+Prerequisite: Successful completion of Spanish 2 curriculum.

 Description: This course will have the student organize and expand grammar and vocabulary learned in levels 1 and 2.
 The student will communicate ideas verbally and in written form and comprehend the spoken and written language in accordance with checkpoint B of the NYS Board of Regents standards.
+Students interact with one another and the teacher in Spanish.
+Students take the NYS checkpoint B exam at the conclusion of Spanish 3.